-The Local Authority will despatch allocation information to you on behalf of the Governing Body with the outcome of your application Wednesday 16th April 2025 or the next working day.
+The Local Authority will despatch allocation information to you on behalf of the Admission authority with the outcome of your application Wednesday 16th April 2026 or the next working day.
 This information will also be available online.
 Parents/carers should accept the place as soon as possible If you are unsuccessful (unless your child gained a place at a school you ranked higher) you will be informed of the reasons, related to the oversubscription criteria listed above, and you have the right of appeal to an independent appeal panel.

-If you do not provide the information required in the SIF and return it by the closing date, together with all supporting documentation, your child will not be placed in criteria 1 to 4 or 6 to 8, and this is likely to affect your child's chance of being offered a place.
+If you do not provide the information required in the SIF and return it by the closing date, together with all supporting documentation, your child will not be placed in criteria 1 to 3 or 5 to 7, and this may affect your child's chance of being offered a place.

-All applications which are submitted on time will be considered at the same time and after the closing date for admissions which is 15th January 2025.
+All applications which are submitted on time will be considered at the same time and after the closing date for admissions which is 15th January 2026.